Warneet Jetties Project

 Why did Parks Victoria develop a second set of design options for the project?

-The designs for Warneet North and Warneet South jetties developed by Better Boating Victoria drew on community and stakeholder input and aspirations.
-To ensure the jetties can be constructed under current market conditions, Parks Victoria sought to develop designs for each jetty.
+Better Boating Victoria’s designs for Warneet North and Warneet South jetties drew on community and stakeholder input and aspirations.
+Parks Victoria sought to develop designs for each jetty to ensure the jetties could be constructed under current market conditions,

-Having a second construction-ready design developed ensures that the project can progress towards construction without delay and as expediently as possible.
+Having a second construction-ready design ensured that the project could progress towards construction without delay and as expediently as possible.

 What will be delivered as part of the rebuilt Warneet South Jetty?